 This section is the official embassy representative to local media contacts.
 It disseminates and provides official information on U.S. foreign policy.
-Its focus is to facilitate and make clear to media contacts the U.S. government foreign policy strategy in the region and particularly in Tunisia, in support of the Mission’s goal to maintain and strengthen the bilateral relationship in all fields.
+Its focus is to facilitate and make clear to media contacts the US government foreign policy strategy in the region and particularly in Tunisia, which comes under the mission goals to maintain and strengthen ties and reinforce our bilateral cooperation in all fields.
 (Read more)

 Our three American Spaces in Tunisia provide welcoming, free environments where visitors can connect with and learn about the United States through various events as well as through movies, books, and magazines.
 Hosted in Amideast Tunis and Sousse, the two American Spaces in Tunisia are platforms for providing information and engagement through activities such as:

 - Workshops on a range of topics from soft skills to English language learning

 - Classes and clubs introducing new technologies, 21st century digital skills, and academic resources,